 This geolocation will be provided to all websites you authorize to receive it.

 Should you decide to disable automatic geolocation coordinates filling based on the external IP, you will be presented with a form to manually enter geolocation coordinates.
+Setting geolocation manually is beneficial if your proxy is not returning the IP dependent data (troubleshooting steps are described in this article).

 Latitude and longitude — your coordinates